Police Accident Report Retrieval

 Why Is a Police Report Important?

-Generally, negligent individuals loathe admitting that they were the at-fault party in an accident, and insurers want to protect their bottom line.
-This attitude means that it is vital that the injured party and their auto accident attorney prove liability.
-A written report from the police is useful in corroborating how the collision occurred.
+Generally, negligent individuals refuse to admit they were the at-fault party in an accident, and their insurance companies want to protect their bottom line.
+This means that to have a successful car accident claim, the injured party and their auto accident attorney must prove liability.
+A written report from the police can be useful in corroborating how the collision occurred.

 How to Obtain a Police Accident Report in South Carolina Department of Motor Vehicles